brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Examples

 Now, the `std::tuple` and `std::enable_if` cases look nearly-identical to their corresponding implementations with [fragments](#fragments).
-In both cases, we are injecting complete code fragments that require no other name lookup, so there is not really any difference between a token sequence and a proper fragment.
+In both cases, we are injecting complete code fragments that require no other name lookup, so there is not really any difference between a construct sequence and a proper fragment.

 [Implementing `Tuple<Ts...>`](https://godbolt.org/z/861MsqzPx) requires using both the value interpolator and the identifier interpolator (in this case we're naming the members `_0`, `_1`, etc.):